-The IU School of Medicine–Evansville campus offers the best amenities of a larger city atmosphere and the comfort benefits of smaller class sizes and clinical settings.
-At Evansville, medical students work closely with professors to ensure success when entering clinical rotations.
-Evansville students are typically paired one-to-one with local physicians for third- and fourth-year rotations.
+The IU School of Medicine-Evansville campus offers a world-class, state-of-the-art facility combining the best amenities of a big city with the comfort and benefits of small class sizes and clinical settings.
+In Evansville, medical students work closely with professors to ensure success when entering clinical rotations.
+Evansville students work one-on-one with local physicians and residents for third- and fourth-year rotations.

-Medical students at the Evansville campus have access to a private media or library space, lunch room, and a variety of study spaces as well as full access to the host campus, University of Southern Indiana facilities, including Rice Library, RFW Fitness Center, University Center and student discounts to all Division II athletic events.
+Medical students at the Evansville campus have access to a private media and library space, lunch room, and a variety of study spaces.

 Work and Study Space

-With 24-hour access to the Health Professions Building, the Medical School Library, and IU School of Medicine e-classrooms, medical students in Evansville have plenty of on-campus options for study space.
-On the third floor of the center are six private study rooms allowing individual study or group study of up to ten people.
-These rooms are fully equipped with white boards, wifi access and comfortable furniture.
+With 24-hour access to the Stone Family Center for Health Sciences, the Medical School Library and IU School of Medicine classrooms, medical students in Evansville have plenty of on-campus options for study space.
+On the fourth floor of the center are multiple private study rooms and open study pods allowing individual study or group study.
+These rooms are fully equipped with white boards, A/V technology, Wi-Fi access and comfortable furniture.
 Student classrooms and a large student library are always open allowing for adequate study space for students who prefer to study in an open atmosphere.

 Materials from the Ruth Lilly Medical Library, located in Indianapolis, can be shipped directly to the Evansville campus, usually within 48 hours.
 Students can pick up and return materials from the main desk.